-- Acquisition mode: (free running, software trigger, external trigger with internal/external exposure) - Free Running/Fixed Frequency: At the first installation it should be this mode.
+- Acquisition mode: (free running, software trigger, external trigger with internal / external exposure) - Free running: At the first installation it should be this mode.
 In this mode the camera creates all sync signals itself.
-There is no need to trigger the camera in order to get data.
-The Exposure time can be set by using the software Interface of the PC.
-It is controlled by the internal FPGA.
+There is no need to trigger the camera (by TRIGGER) in order to get data.
+The Exposure time can be set by using the software Interface of the PC It is controlled by the internal FPGA.
 No further external signals.
-The enclosed program allows the user to set the values from e.g. about 1/100.000/sec to 2 seconds (type dendent).
-Exposure time can be changed online during operation. - External trigger and using Pulse width of Trigger (external exposure): In this mode the camera is waiting for an external Trigger which causes the integration and read out.
-The exposure time can be varied by the length of Trigger between the high going edge and the low going edge.
+The enclosed program allows the user to set the values from e.g. about 1/100.000/Sec and several seconds (type depending).
+Exposure time can be changed online during operation.
+The framerate can be adjusted as well.

+External trigger and using Pulse width of TRIGGER (external exposure)

+In this mode the camera is waiting for an external trigger which causes the integration and read out.
+The exposure time can be varied by the length of TRIGGER between the high going edge and the low going edge.
 The Time settings in the control menu are not activated.
 This mode is useful in applications where the light level of the scene changes during operation.
 A frame to frame variation is allowed.
-Trigger must be fed directly to the camera by into the Hirose or M12 connector.
+Trigger must be fed directly to the camera by into the Hirose connector.
 A TTL (min.
-5V) signal is provided from encoder, flashlight or any other source.
-Details see Appendix G.
+5 V) signal is provided from encoder, flashlight or any other source.
+Details see chapter 5.4.3.